Sburgin22/CST-150/README.md

-# CST-150
+# Activity
-Repository to hold projects for CST-150
+A program that uses the Leibniz formula to approximate pi to 'x' amount of terms